Hezekiah-Sacayanan/PRO-Future-Engineers-2025/v-photos/README.md

-Vehicle's photos
-====
+# Vehicle Photos

-This directory must contain 6 photos of the vehicle (from every side, from top and bottom)
+This folder includes six photos of the self-driving vehicle prototype:

+- Front view
+- Back view
+- Left side
+- Right side
+- Top view
+- Bottom view

+These images provide a full 360-degree visual reference for judges, engineers, and reviewers.
+The photos show how the components are physically arranged and how the chassis is constructed.